Harold Egbert Camping

-Furthermore, when the world does not end in 2012, on December 22, 2012, many will then point out that Mayan and other prophecies cannot be relied on.
+Furthermore, when the world did not end in 2012, on December 22, 2012, many will point out that Mayan and other prophecies cannot be relied on.
 Harold Camping was simply part of the group of false prophets that Jesus said to watch out for.

 Biblical prophecy will be fulfilled, but sadly Harold Camping was preaching a false message about it.
 And since the Great Tribulation actually is coming soon, "prophets" like Harold Camping will get many people to scoff and not heed the true biblical prophetic messages.